 Where to Stay in Amsterdam with Kids

-Family-friendly Hostels and Budget Hotels in Amsterdam
+Family-friendly Amsterdam Hostels and Budget Hotels

 There are a number of hostels in Amsterdam which have family rooms or will of course allow a family to book a full dormitory for their stay.
 There are also many hostels that have special family rooms with ensuite bathrooms and additional facilities for children.
 Check out Generator Hostel.
 ClinkNOORD and StayOkay Hostels (who have a number of locations in Amsterdam.
 If you want your hostel to have some eco-credentials but also a more homely and personal feel, then also check out the highly recommended CocoMama and EcoMama, though be sure to book early as they only really have limited spaces for families.

-In terms of budget hotels offering great rooms and facilities for families, EasyHotel in the vibrant De Pijp neighbourhood has family rooms, Meininger Hotels are great at offering brilliant value for money (and they have one in Amsterdam West as well as a new location close to Amstel Station which has great public transport links all over the city) and Motel One provides excellent value for money in a modern setting.You should also look at what The Student Hotel can offer you.
+If you're wondering where to stay in Amsterdam with your family when you are on a budget but would rather a hotel than a hostel, then you'll happy to know there are lots of budget hotels offering great rooms and facilities for families, EasyHotel in the vibrant De Pijp neighbourhood has family rooms, Meininger Hotels are great at offering brilliant value for money (and they have one in Amsterdam West as well as a new location close to Amstel Station which has great public transport links all over the city) and Motel One provides excellent value for money in a modern setting.You should also look at what The Student Hotel can offer you.
 They have two locations and while the newer one on Wibautstraat in the up-coming Amsterdam Oost area is arguably the better one for being closer to more things, the Student Hotel in Amsterdam West sis still very easy to get to and from on public transport, and may be a bit quieter and calmer because of this fact.
 While the name may put you off (and yes it is a place where students live and stay) but it also has very spacious rooms, lots of cheap and cheerful decor, and the are in great locations.
 If your kids are a bit older, this could be a great way to rent a family room or two separate rooms and they won't feel like they're on top of each other, or you!
 Also The Student Hotel has a so-called Play Room apartment which can accommodate up to six adults and has some fun extra features.

 The Best Luxury Hotels for Families in Amsterdam